 When Does A Supply Shock Shift Potential GDP?

 This important question really answers itself.
 Suppose there is a decrease in aggregate demand, which is shown by a leftward shift in AD, as shown in Figure 2.
 In the short term, wages are sticky and output decreases along the SRAS, as we move from E1 to E2.
-Over time, wages decrease and as they do, the SRAS shifts to the right due to the increase in firms’ cost of production.
+Over time, wages decrease and as they do, the SRAS shifts to the right due to the decrease in firms’ cost of production.
 The SRAS continues to shift until GDP has returned to potential.
 Graphically, we move from E2 to E3.
 Because this event was caused by a demand shock (i.e. a shift in AD), it had no effect on potential GDP.
 The supply of labor didn’t change, nor did labor productivity so LRAS stays constant, though SRAS shifted.
 LRAS shifts only when the potential GDP increases or decreases.